 Changing of the Guard: The series makes a point to contrast the new digidestined on the field from the old who now mostly act as mentors, and highlights TK and Kari's maturation from TagalongKids on the original team to core members of the current group.

 Chromatic Arrangement: The new members introduced, Davis, Yolei, and Cody are Blue, Red and Yellow respectively by the color of their Digivices and Digimon. though Ken's digivice is black, Wormmon various evolutions are green and typically have green auras in evolution animations.

 Composite Character: The three children are mostly this, which is reflected in their Digi-eggs.
-Davis has traits of both Tai and Matt (Courage and Friendship), Yolei shows a mixture of Sora, Mimi, and a good bit of Izzy, and Cody is a mix of Izzy and Joe (Knowledge and Reliability).
+Davis has traits of both Tai and Matt (Courage and Friendship), Yolei shows a mixture of Sora, Mimi, (Love and Sincerity) and a good bit of Izzy (she's a tech geek), and Cody is a mix of Izzy and Joe (Knowledge and Reliability).
 Two of them still manage to be their own characters.